Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: Introduction

 \item We investigate the impact of adopting different machine learning models on four selective instances-centric counterfactual algorithms.

 \item We propose a benchmark evaluation of the properties of each counterfactual algorithm, such as proximity, interpretability, and functionality.
 This benchmark framework implementation assesses different counterfactual generation algorithms.
-The framework is extendable, allowing for the addition of new algorithms easily, and may be used to evaluate and compare other counterfactual generating algorithms.
+The framework is extendable, allowing for the easy addition of new algorithms, and it may be used to evaluate and compare other counterfactual-generating algorithms.
 It is open source, and the experiments can be found in \url{https://github.com/LeonChou5311/Counterfactual-benchmark}.

-\item We propose adding a qualitative evaluation of counterfactual explanations by analyzing the decision paths between the input vector and its respective counterfactuals.
+\item We propose adding a counterfactual inspection of counterfactual explanations by analyzing the decision paths between the input vector and its respective counterfactuals.
 This analysis can provide insights into the counterfactual explanation process, identify potential biases, and provide insights on how to generate better counterfactuals. \end{enumerate}